octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterTuples/course.md

 ## Access

-You can access each components of a tuple by their position :
+You can access each component of a tuple by their position :

 ```
 let my_name_first_name : string = my_name.0